Skip to main content

 • Contact from Revenue/Gardai/Crime Agency: Advising an urgent requirement to transfer funds due to money laundering/warrants for arrest/internal staff fraud.
 In some cases customers are asked to remain on the phone in the customers pocket or are given clear instructions not to discuss the payment with their bank or the Gardai.

-Check the Central Bank of Ireland’s consumer hub and its list of unauthorised firms for guidance on how to protect yourself from financial scams.
+Have you checked the Central Bank of Ireland’s consumer hub and its list of unauthorised firms for guidance on how to protect yourself from financial scams?

 If in doubt, stop, think and call your financial institution on the number on the Debit/Credit Card issued by your bank immediately.